 River Road – Dirt road that went through the Company

-Pasture to the Trash Hole and then to the
+Pasture to the Trash Hole and

 Short Line – Cameron Street.

 Shorty’s Pond – Dammed-up area of Can Holler

 The Sliding Rocks – Rocks near the Upper Mill

 (Mill No. 5) dam; used to slide on while swimming in